hosseinyousefimiab/hosseinyousefimiab/README.md

 - Joint code development for SEM/PINN solvers or ML-for-mechanics
 - Academic exchange or co-supervision

-> Professors: If you’re interested in my work or potential collaborations, just [send me an email](mailto:your.email@domain.com)!
+> Professors: If you’re interested in my work or potential collaborations, just [send me an email](mailto:Hossein.yousefimiab@sabanciuniv.edu)!
-> (Replace with your actual email)

 ---